The Philip and Lorrain Weinstein Charitable Trust

 Overview

 The Philip and Lorrain Weinstein Charitable Trust is a private grant-making charitable trust established in 1989 and registered with the Charity Commission for England and Wales (charity number 802010).
-The trust operates with a clear focus on education and welfare causes, with particular emphasis on projects in the UK and Israel.
+The trust operates with a focus on all areas of need with particular emphasis on education and welfare in the UK and abroad, particularly Israel.
 With annual expenditure significantly exceeding income (£102,381 expenditure vs £17,772 income in 2024), the trust actively distributes grants from its capital base.
 The trust operates through trustee discretion with four trustees managing the grant-making decisions.
 No trustees receive remuneration, payments, or benefits from the charity, ensuring all resources are directed toward charitable purposes.

 Funding Priorities